SamiPerttu/fundsp/README.md

 the feature `std`, which is enabled by default.
 The `alloc` crate is still needed for components that allocate memory.

-In a `no_std` environment,
-audio file reading and writing is not available.
+Audio file reading and writing is not available in `no_std`.

 ```rust
 [dependencies]